sepiphy/coding-recommendations/php/origin.md

 ### Strings

-- Only use double quotes `"` for a string that contains variables.
+- Only use double quote `"` for a string that contains variables.

 ```php
 // Bad